-Tensor core orientation data were taken for Cores 191-1179B-4H through 6H and for Cores 191-1179C-3H through TD.
-Adara temperature measurements were taken from Cores 191-1179C-3H (67.8 mbsf; 5.492°C), 6H (96.3 mbsf; 7.670°C), 9H (124.8 mbsf; 8.2°-8.8°C), and 12H (153.3 mbsf; 11.2°-11.7°C).
-Perfluorocarbon tracer (PFT) was pumped into the drilling fluid for microbiological studies of drilling fluid contamination during deployment of Cores 191-1179B-5H and 191-1179C-5H, 21H, and 27X.
+Tensor tool orientation data were taken for Cores 191-1179B-4H through 6H and for Cores 191-1179C-3H through 11H and 13H-24H.
+Adara temperature measurements were taken from Cores 191-1179C-3H (67.8 mbsf; 5.5°C), 6H (96.3 mbsf; 7.7°C), 9H (124.8 mbsf; 8.2°- 8.8°C), and 12H (153.3 mbsf; 11.2°-11.7°C).
+Perfluorocarbon tracer (PFT) was pumped into the drilling fluid for microbiological studies of drilling fluid contamination during deployment of Core 191-1179B-5H and Cores 191-1179C-21H and 27X.

 Hole 1179D was spudded at 0300 hr on 31 July.
 Drilling continued with a rotary core barrel (RCB) center bit in place to a depth of 281 mbsf.
-An RCB core barrel was then pumped to bottom to initiate RCB coring approximately one core above the TD of Hole 1179C.
+An RCB core barrel was then pumped to the bottom to initiate coring approximately one core above the TD of Hole 1179C.
 Coring was difficult in this interval because of chert layers.
 A total of nine cores were recovered through the chert zone.
 Of the 86.5 m penetrated, <6 m of core was recovered (6.7% recovery).
-The basement contact was cored in Core 191-1179D-10R at an estimated depth of 377 mbsf.
-Coring continued 98 m into basaltic basement through Core 191-1179D-22R to a TD of 475 mbsf.
-Of the 98 m of basalt cored, 44.4% was recovered.
+The basement contact was cored in Core 191-1179D-10R at an estimated depth of 375 mbsf.
+Coring continued 100 m into basaltic basement through Core 191-1179D-22R to a TD of 475 mbsf.
+Of the 100 m of basalt cored, 43.5% was recovered.

 Once coring was suspended, the hole was prepared for logging first by circulating and making a wiper trip up to 150 mbsf and back to TD.
 The bit was released and the end of the drill string was positioned at ~150 mbsf (slightly deeper than normal because of the exceptionally soft sediments in the upper sediment column).
-The triple combo tool string (phasor dual-induction tool [DIT], hostile-environment lithodensity sonde, acceleration porosity sonde [APS], and hostile-environment natural gamma sonde) with the LDEO temperature/acceleration/ pressure tool and a high-resolution multisensor gamma-ray tool (MGT) was run in the hole, making this one the longest wireline tool strings (>130 ft) ever deployed by ODP.
+The triple-combination (triple combo) tool string (phasor dual-induction tool [DIT], high-temperature lithodensity tool [HLDT], acceleration porosity sonde [APS], and hostile-environment natural gamma sonde) with the LDEO temperature/acceleration/pressure tool and a high-resolution multisensor gamma-ray tool (MGT) was run in the hole, making this the longest wireline tool string (>130 ft) ever deployed by ODP.
 The logging run consisted of two planned passes plus some short repeat runs for data quality verification.
-A first pass in the logged depth interval was required for recording Schlumberger triple combo data and the second for running the LDEO MGT.
+A first pass in the logged depth interval was required for recording Schlumberger triple-combo data and the second for running the LDEO MGT.
 The tool string was lowered to 300 mbsf, and the run was reversed, moving up ~100 m.
-When the tool was once again lowered it was not able to pass 253 mbsf.
+When the tool was once again lowered, it was not able to pass ~260 mbsf.
 After repeated efforts to pass this depth were unsuccessful, the remaining hole was logged up to the mudline.
 After logging concluded, the drill string was lowered to a depth of 377 mbsf and a cement plug was set to ensure that there would be no communication of seawater downhole and through fractures to the instrument installation in Hole 1179E.
 The end of the drill string reached the rig floor at 1150 hr on 6 August, ending Hole 1179D.